lmatosevic/chatgpt-slackbot/README.md

 ## Configuration

-All configurable environment variables for ChatGPT can be found in [.env.example](.env.example) file:
+All configurable environment variables can be found in [.env.example](.env.example) file:

 | Variable name      | Description                                                                        | Default value                                              |
 |--------------------|------------------------------------------------------------------------------------|------------------------------------------------------------|